scperkins/EJEHardenberg.github.io/public/writing/narrations/the-cradle.md

 tells me that some went on to what they called "higher education", but that it was still less successful then our current system.
-Compared to the Cradle, where you are educated and taught until you are a master, no longer how long it takes, it sounds amazing they produced enough Thinkers to arrive at the present day!
+Compared to the Cradle, where you are educated and taught until you are a master, no mater how long it takes, it sounds amazing they produced enough Thinkers to arrive at the present day!

 But it wasn't just the schooling systems he talked about.
 In fact, can